podlove/radiator/guides/Files.md

 Files are managed by [arc] with [arc_ecto].

+> ⚠️ This document is outdated and does not reflect the current "Audio" abstraction.

 ## Audio Files

 The `Radiator.Media.AudioFile` schema represents a single audio file.
 It is attached to either an episode or network via `Radiator.Media.Attachment`.